-White House Correspondents' Dinner: Hilarious, Outrageous Jokes Through the Years (Video)
+White House Correspondents' Dinner: Hilarious, Outrageous Jokes Over the Years

 Every White House Correspondents' Dinner emcee is obliged to make jokes about C-SPAN, congressional gridlock and, more recently, Donald Trump.